helloblock/helloblock-app/tutorials/wallet-1.md

 ### Amount/Fees
 <br>

-You may only spend the entire previous transaction output.
+A common gotcha is that may only spend the entire unspent previous transaction output.

-For example, if the UTXO was 10 BTC, you can't simply send a portion of it such as 3 BTC.
+For example, if the unspent was 10 BTC, you can't simply send a portion of it such as 3 BTC.
 To spent 3 BTC, you must create 2 outputs

  1. 3 BTC to recipient
  2. 7 BTC back to yourself

 To prevent Blockchain spam and DDOS attacks, every Bitcoin transaction must contain a fee.
 If it does not contain a fee, it is not likely to be accepted into the Blockchain by miners.
 The average fee is 10000 satoshis, or 0.0001 BTC, per 1000 bytes.
 Our transaction here is only 257 bytes.
 If we chooose to add more inputs/outputs, this will increase and we may need to increase the fee.

-The fee is the "Total input value" - "Total output value" of a transaction.
-For example, if you create 2 outputs such that
+The fee is calculated as the "Total input value" - "Total output value" of a transaction.

+For example, let's assume the Total Input Value is 10 BTC.
+If you create 2 outputs such that

 1. 3 BTC is sent to the recipient
 2. 6.999 BTC is sent back to yourself

 0.0001 BTC will be regarded as the fee.

-If you forget to send 7 BTC back to yourself in the above example, the 'missing' 7 BTC will go to Bitcoin miners as a fee.
+If you forget to send Bitcoins back to yourself, the 'missing' 7 BTC will go to Bitcoin miners as a fee.

 ```javascript
   var targetvalue = 100000